Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 What to Do if Engine Damages from No Oil?

-If it responds, then you have nothing, then you can manage it for the meantime before replacing parts that were pretty damaged.
+If it responds, then you have nothing.
+In the meantime, you can manage it before replacing parts that were pretty damaged.

 However, if the engine doesn’t respond, you’ll need to seek the help of a mechanic or tow your car to an auto repair shop.